nbuitragob/homework_t8/README.md

 API tests
 =========

-In the folder *API_tests* you will have the following file:
+In the folder *homework_t8/API_tests* you will have the following file:

 ```
 Homework.postman_collection.json
 ```

-This file needs to be downloaded .
+Thast a file created by postman in which all the API tests are described.

+Now lets get started

 1. Open your browser
 2. Type *https://praxis-homework-backend.herokuapp.com* on your web borwser bar.
 This will turn on the backend and it should take a while since heroku needs to compile the backend.